Skip to content

 Course summary

-• Qualify for practice with College of Operating Department Practitioners accreditation.
+- Qualify with College of Operating Department Practitioners accreditation.

-• Get hands-on practice in simulated operating theatre, ward and anatomy labs.
+- Get hands-on practice in a simulated operating theatre, ward and anatomy labs,

-• Be eligible to register with the Health and Care Professions Council (HCPC) under the protected title of Operating Department Practitioner (ODP).
+- Be eligible to register with the Health and Care Professions Council (HCPC).

-ODPs are the only undergraduate Allied Health Profession in the UK trained to work in operating theatres.
-You’ll learn to work effectively as an autonomous practitioner.
-You’ll work alongside anaesthetists, surgeons and others to prepare and assist during surgical and anaesthetic procedures – transforming the experiences of care for patients.
+Operating department practitioners (ODPs) are the only undergraduate allied health professionals in the UK trained to work in operating theatres.
+You’ll learn to work effectively alongside anaesthetists, surgeons and others to prepare and assist during surgical and anaesthetic procedures.
+As an autonomous practitioner, you’ll be able to transform the experiences of care for patients.

 Accredited by